 The children of William and Mildred kept various papers and mementos of their parents.
 John Wright Wheatley (1861-1931), a lawyer in Spokane, kept the family records and did much genealogical research, including interviews with his parents and older relatives.
 His brothers Werner and Thornt and his sister Mary took an interest, and preserved some items; as they died one by one, much of the heritage was concentrated in Mary’s hands.
 She was twice a widow and lived in a small apartment in Portland.
 After her death in 1958 the materials passed to her sister Harriet Williams in Boulder, Colorado.
 Harriet and her daughter Frances Binkley both died in 1962; the material was then organised by Frances’s sister Jean Williams and son Tom Binkley.
 Since neither of them had room for it, it passed (some directly, some through the hands of Jean’s and Frances’s brother Harlan Thomas Williams, and some kept by Jean herself for a few years) to my father Robert W. Binkley.
 By the end of the 1960s it was all stowed in our attic, where it sat until the summer of 1997.

 As time permits, I plan to type up the more interesting documents and write a little history of the Wheatley and associated families.
-Here is the planned table of contents, from which you can read and download such chapters as are complete enough to publish.
 Nothing is finished yet, or close to finished, and collaborators are most welcome to take a chunk and run with it.

 This page is updated from time to time by Peter Binkley (firstname.lastname@example.org)

 The background was scanned from a length of silk damask used to wrap William McCoy Wheatley’s ledgers; the portrait in the banner is either John Wheatley (1758-1840) or his son John Wright Wheatley (1797-1873).